Casein (pronounced “kay’ seen”) is a water based paint in which the binder is the milk protein of the same name.

 Casein is more full-bodied than gouache, and can be used a bit more thickly (though not in heavy impastos like oil).
 This makes it a little more like oil in terms of scumbling and creating interesting surface textures, and it can be particularly appealing to oil painters who want the speed and convenience of an alternative water based medium.

-Casein also has a particularly nice characteristic of flowing off the brush, and can be applied to a smoother and more even flat color surface than gouache.
+Casein also has a particularly nice characteristic of flowing off the brush, and can be applied to a smooth and even flat color surface, much like gouache.

 Some have said they’re not fond of the scent of casein paint, but others, including myself, find it quite pleasant.
 Your mileage may vary.